nicotine-plus/nicotine-plus/doc/TESTING.md

 ### Git

+This is not particularly difficult, but may require some [dependancies](DEPENDENCIES.md) to be installed manually.

-To run Nicotine+ directly from a folder, run the following:
+To run Nicotine+ directly from a local [Git](https://git-scm.com/) folder, run the following:

 ```console
 git clone https://github.com/nicotine-plus/nicotine-plus.git